AdamRobinsonSE/accelerated-results-cookbook/README.md

 https://accelerated-results-cookbook.herokuapp.com/profile

-With heroku leaving free hosting my plan is to switch to something new this weekend
+With heroku leaving free hosting my plan is to switch to something new before November 28th

 ## How It's Made: